central acropolis excavations vilma fialko

 The famous hieroglyphic staircase was located at the foot of the west facing stairway of Structure B18.
 This staircase was removed from Caracol after the defeat of Kan II as a war prize in 644 CE.
 Important parts of it have also been recovered in Xunantunich and Ucanal, with a small fragment located within Caracol itself.
 Many of the individual steps are currently located in various museums around the world.
 An in-depth, future review of the stairway will be written up and published on this website.

 The Central Plaza has an elongated structure, Structure B20, on its far east side, and is associated with seven stelae.
-Along with Structure B18 these two structures make up an “E Complex”, a frequent Preclassic complex that was constructed to observe the solstices and equinoxes.
+Along with Structure B18 these two structures make up an “E Complex”, a frequent Preclassic complex that was constructed to observe the solstices and equinoxes, and/or other astronomical phenomena.
 A previously looted tomb was located within Structure B20, the remains of which included flint, obsidian, and partial remains of a green stone mosaic and a necklace.
 Seven stelae, Stelae15-18 and 32-34, were located here.

 Structures B19 and B24, both truncated pyramids, face each other across the Central Plaza.
 Structure B19 is on the north side of the plaza and reaches a height of 56 feet/17 meters.
 Three stelae, Stelae 6-8, are located in front of this structure.
 Structure 24 is on the south side of the plaza and attains a height of about 82 feet/25 meters.
 A series of large masks decorated the upper level of the superstructure on the north, west, and south facades and its corners.